 It is important to share any concerns that you have with those in a position to further monitor and where necessary act on the concern.
 All TCAT schools and academies prioritise the safeguarding and welfare of pupils in their care.
-At Penketh High School the welfare of pupils is supported by a Head of Year and Personal Development Coach for each year group and Pastoral Support Staff including a dedicated Mental Health Lead.
-All concerns about a pupil should be shared with the DSLs.
-They will decide if action is needed including support for the child directly from school or referral through to Early Help.
-Where external agencies are involved the DSL will communicate to staff where appropriate.
+At Meadowside Community Primary & Nursery School the welfare of pupils is supported by the DSL, DDSL and the SLT, including a dedicated Mental Health Leadership team.
+They will decide if action is needed including support for the child directly from school or referral through to Early Help Where external agencies are involved the DSL and DDSL must be informed.